Rbfinch/grepq/README.md

 - `grepq` has been tested on Linux and macOS.
 It might work on Windows, but it has not been tested.
 - Ensure that Rust is installed on your system (https://www.rust-lang.org/tools/install)
 - If the build fails, make sure you have the latest version of the Rust compiler by running `rustup update`
+- To use the `test.sh` script in the `examples` directory, you will need `yq` (v4.44.6 or later) installed on your system.
+To run "test-10" in `tests.yaml`, `tests2.yaml` and `tests3.yaml`, you will need to download the file SRX26365298.fastq.gz from the SRA and place it in the `examples` directory.
+You can download the file with `fastq-dump --accession SRX26365298`.
+Obtain `fastq-dump` from the SRA Toolkit, available at NCBI.

 ## Installation
 - From *crates.io* (easiest method, but will not install the `examples` directory)